Maximvda/ML_VLP/README.md

 * Experiment investigating the influence of how much data is needed for accurate predictions
 * Path approximation following a moving device with for example a Kalman filter
 * Comparison of model for each position coordinate compared to one model predicting all coordinates
-* Combining multiple unit cell predictions
+* Combine multiple unit cell predictions with a weighted average

 ## Authors